swisscom/PowerGRR/README.md

 working with flows, hunts, labels and the GRR search feature.
 Furthermore, it allows working with the computer names instead of the GRR internal client id.
 This makes handling and working with other tools more easy because often you just have the computer names.
+PowerGRR also enables you to easily document your work in text form which is then directly reusable by others.

 PowerGRR creates a comfortable, cli-based workflow for incident response.
-Working directly with PowerShell objects enables you to sift quickly through flow and hunt data.
+PowerShell is installed on every Windows workstation and working directly with PowerShell objects enables you to sift quickly through flow and hunt data.
+This object-oriented approach gives you a fast way to analyze output within PowerShell, e.g. get all unique registry paths from a hunt or show a list of unique clients where a file was found.

 Some of the use cases where PowerGRR could speed up the work:
 * Start a flow on one or multiple clients and get flow results as PowerShell object for easier filtering.
 * Create and start a new hunt and get the hunt info or results as PowerShell objects
-    * The PowerShell object allows a fast way to analyze hunt output within PowerShell, e.g. get all unique registry paths from a hunt or show a list of unique clients where a file was found.
 * Add or remove a label on one or multiple clients based on a list of computer names.
 * List hunts, labels or clients and filter them in different ways.
+* Build IR scripts for common forensic workflows and start multiple hunts or flows in one shot using multiple cmdlets inside a PowerShell script.

 The following plugins are available for hunts and flows and the target group is choosen based on labels.